 Implications of Poor Time Management

-Let’s also consider the consequences of poor time management.
+Now that we have discussed good time management, let’s also consider the consequences of poor time management:

-The inability to plan ahead and stick to goals means poor efficiency.
+1. POOR WORKFLOW The inability to plan ahead and stick to goals means worse efficiency.
 For example, if there are several important tasks to complete, an effective plan would be to complete related tasks together or sequentially.
-However, if you don’t plan ahead, you could end up having to jump back and forth, or backtrack, in doing your work.
-That translates to reduced efficiency and lower productivity.
+However, if you don’t plan ahead, you could end up having to jump back and fort, or backtrack, in doing your work.
+That translates to reduced efficiency and lower productivity caused by the confusion.
+2. WASTED TIME Poor time management results in wasted time.
+For example, by talking to friends on social media while doing an assignment, you are distracting yourself and wasting time when the impending deadline gets closer and closer.

-If clients or your employer cannot rely on you to complete tasks in a timely manner, their expectations and perceptions of you are adversely affected.
-If a client cannot rely on you to get something done on time, they will likely take their business elsewhere.
+5. POOR REPUTATION If clients or your employer cannot rely on you to complete tasks in a timely manner, their expectations and perceptions of you are adversely affected.
+If a client cannot rely on you to get something done on time, they will likely take their business elsewhere and advise other potential clients to do the same.